bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 ### Data Model
 All data models or items must be created in the *-items.xml file in the resources folder of an extension.
 These should be in either the services/core extensions or, under special circumstances, in a dedicated data extension.

+Data models should not be used as target objects in converters and populators and they should also not be used for transient storage.
+Both functionalities are reserved for DTOs.

 #### Items, Relations, and Enums
 - For items, relations, and Enums; the names must:
 	- contain ONLY alphanumeric characters